Abwuds/JIGS/Context.md

 #### Question 6.1 :
 Do we have to create one class per method ?
 Because there are not in the constant pool (aka dictionary).
 To study.

-## 3 Main things to produce :
+## 3 Main productions :
 1. A specification of our solution.
-2. A program capable to transform JAVA10 classes into JAVA8 ones.
+2. A program capable to transform JAVA 10 classes into JAVA 8 ones.
 3. A program to specialize the resulting code at runtime (by using some BSM and InvokeDynamic to specialize).